 Insightful and poignant eyes, a tusk which almost seems to make him grin, the Tulsi Baug Ganpati is a fine-cut gem in Pune’s historical treasury!
-Fourth in the manache Ganpati list, this Elephant God is bathed in silver and gold; true richness for our truly loved Lord!
+Fourth in the manache Ganpati list, Lord Ganesha is bathed in silver and gold; true richness for our truly loved Lord!
 If I’m to speak for myself, I’ll boldly exclaim that Tulsi Baug Ganpati has moved me to tears.
 The sheer enormity and beauty of his magnificence is enough to make me close my eyes and mutter a silent prayer.

 Tulsi Baug Ganpati was established in 1901.
 A time period where publicly portraying our faith in our culture was considered an act of revolution.

-Located in quite possibly the most crowded marketplace and area in the city, Tulsi Baug Ganpati, it seems, was a metaphorical display of faith within diversity.
+Located in quite possibly the most crowded marketplace and area in Pune, Tulsi Baug Ganpati, it seems, was a metaphorical display of faith within diversity.
 We are a religious country, not to mention, extremely sentimental; undoubtedly, the Ganeshotsav pioneered by Lokmanya Tilak was instrumental in bringing out one voice from several mouths.